 AI is making possible much more precise manufacturing process design, as well as problem diagnosis and resolution when defects crop up in the fabrication process, by using a digital twin.
-A digital twin is an exact virtual replica of the physical part, the machine tool, or the part that you’re making.
+A digital twin is an exact virtual replica of the physical part, the machine tool, or the part being made.
 It’s much more than a CAD model.
 It’s an exact digital representation of the part and how it will behave if, for example, a defect occurs.
 (All parts have defects; that’s why they fail.)
 AI is necessary for the application of a digital twin in manufacturing process design and maintenance.

 Large enterprises have a lot to gain from AI adoption, as well as the financial strength to fund these innovations.
 But some of the most imaginative applications have been funded by small- to medium-size enterprises (SMEs), such as contract designers or manufacturers supplying technology-intensive industries like aerospace.

 Many SMEs are trying to leapfrog larger competitors by rapidly adopting new machinery or new technology.
 Offering these services is differentiating in the fabrication space, but in some cases, they are implementing new tools and processes without the necessary knowledge or experience.
 This could be true from a design point of view or a manufacturing point of view; it’s challenging to break into additive manufacturing because of this.
 In this scenario, SMEs could have greater incentives for AI adoption than large enterprises: Using smart systems that can provide feedback and assist setup and operationalizing could help a small upstart establish a disruptive foothold in the market.